Cumming Georgia home radon testing

 Understand Your Results

 Below 2 pCi/L: Low risk, retest every 2 years.
 Between 2-4 pCi/L: Consider a long-term follow-up test.
-Above 4 pCi/L: The EPA recommends mitigation.
+Above 4 pCi/L: The EPA recommends have a mitigation system installed.
 Above 8 pCi/L: Prioritize mitigation promptly.

 Radon levels are typically 40-60% higher during winter months.
 A borderline summer result in a Forsyth County home almost certainly means elevated winter levels.
 Consider retesting in colder months for the most accurate picture.